 CBE Professor and University Librarian Michael Germano compiled a useful list of Cal State LA library resources for job hunting and career research.
 Use them to research careers inside and outside typical business career paths.
 If you have a strong interest in traditional business industries, Placement Services compiled a series of major-specific Career Guides for business and economics majors.

 Both the University Career Center and Placement Services offer resources for finding internships, on-campus work opportunities and part-time work for students looking to test out their chosen career and get work experience.
-Check out Cal State LA Handshake on the university site and our Internship page to get started.
+Check out Cal State LA Career Center on the university site and our Internship page to get started.
 Remember, internships and other career-related work you do now will help you determine if the job you think you want is the best fit for you.
 If not, now's the time to try other industries and jobs.